Avram Grant's side recover from poor start to turn the game on its head

-However, with just six minutes left on the clock, Scott Parker popped up to head his side level and delight the home crowd.
-Pablo Barrera sent in a deft cross into the Stoke area and Parker headed past Begovic from inside the six yard area.
+Although with just six minutes left on the clock, Scott Parker popped up to head his side level and delight the home crowd.
+Pablo Barrera sent in a deft cross into the Stoke area and Parker headed past Begovic from inside the six-yard area.

 The home side were visibly lifted by their captain’s leveller, and looked to push forward in search of an unlikely winner in the final five minutes.
 Victor Obinna almost obliged, but his curling effort from outside the area flew wide of Begovic’s goal.

-The striker had another chance to make himself a hero deep into injury time, but he struck his free-kick against the ball in the last meaningful effort of normal time.
+The striker had another chance to make himself a hero deep into injury time, but he struck his free-kick against the wall in the last meaningful effort of normal time.

 Da Costa’s goal seemed to take the wind out of Stoke’s sails with the home side looking the more likely to add to their lead as Tony Pulis’ side started to look increasingly desperate going forward.

-Victor Obinna broke away from the Stoke defence and fired the ball past Begovic low into the bottom right hand corner of the goal to secure the Hammers place in the Carling Cup quarter final.
+Victor Obinna broke away from the Stoke defence and fired the ball past Begovic low into the bottom right-hand corner of the goal to secure the Hammers' place in the League Cup quarter-finals.